 (h) The child's educational status, including, but not limited to, the child's strengths, abilities, and unmet and special educational needs.
-The report shall identify appropriate educational and vocational goals for the child.
+The report shall identify appropriate educational and career goals for the child.
 Examples of appropriate goals include:

 1. Attainment of a high school diploma or its equivalent.

-2. Successful completion of literacy course(s).
+2. Successful completion of literacy courses.

-3. Successful completion of vocational course(s).
+3. Successful completion of career and technical education courses.